MAJigsaw77/UTF/README.md

 1. Install [Haxe](https://haxe.org/download).
 2. Install `XCode` to allow C++ app building.
 3. Download and install [`git-scm`](https://git-scm.com/download/mac).
-4. Open a terminal in the Codename Engine source folder, and run `update.sh`.
-5. Run `haxelib run lime test mac` to compile and launch the game.
+4. Run `haxelib run lime test mac` to compile and launch the game.
    - You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test mac` directly.